ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 From newbies finding their first workflow to senior developers keeping up with new packages, we all struggle to keep up with the intersection of the new and the useful in Python.

-**This post cuts through the fog with a *Hypermodern* Python toolbox**:
+**This post cuts through the fog with a *Hypermodern* Python toolbox** - a suite of tools to manage Python, format code, ensure type safety and pretty print to your terminal.

-- Python 3.10,
-- pyenv & pyenv-virtualenv,
-- Poetry,
-- Black and isort,
-- mypy,
-- pydantic,
-- Typer,
-- zxpy,
-- Rich.

 <br />